draristizabalr/EasyBankProof/README.md

 ### Continued development

-I want to continue learning about CSS and HTML, because it is really optimum and try to, not only learn about front-end, but also learn about back-end.
-My goal it is become a FullStack developer.
+I want to continue learning about CSS and HTML, because it is really optimum way to create web apps.
+And try to learn back-end too.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources